kubevirt/kubevirt.github.io/pages/summit.md

 [Recording](https://youtu.be/4OxcqF4Lmh0) / [Slides](https://drive.google.com/file/d/18-BpnpAwDbmvWtJ63_tWTzF98XDTFVM7/view?usp=sharing)

-Introduction into the current state of volume hotpluging in KubeVirt, what is possible, what is not possible and what are the challenges.
+Introduction into the current state of volume hotplugging in KubeVirt, what is possible, what is not possible and what are the challenges.

 Presenter: Alexander Wels, Principal Software Engineer, Red Hat